elliot-a/grunt-git-batch-clone/README.md

 /clones-folder/frameworks/angular
 ```

-The relevant git repos will then be cloned in to those folders.
+The relevant git repos will then be cloned in to those folders, and then both `bower install` and `npm install` will be run on those repos.

 ## Gotya's